 Brain death is the complete and irreversible loss of brain function following an event such as severe TBI.

-If you have a loved one who is in a vegetative state, long term coma or brain dead, and you are struggling to cope, please see your GP or contact Beyond Blue.
+If you have a loved one who is in a vegetative state, in a long term coma or brain dead, and you are struggling to cope, please see your GP or contact Beyond Blue.

 *Disclaimer: Please note that this page does not provide medical advice for individuals.
 Any individual medical advice should be sought from your medical professional.